 Why It Matters

 In general, these 10 principles are good guidelines to follow mainly because it reiterates several deep-rooted concerns about AI implementation.
-It also stresses the fact that more than AI deployment, what we need to address are the current social, political, and economic concerns which plague our civilization for over a hundred years now.
+It also stresses the fact that more than AI deployment, what we need to address are the current social, political, and economic concerns that plague our civilization for over a hundred years now.
 AI was imagined to be a solution to these problems, but as can be seen from this article, these conditions will make matters worse.

 The current social reality shows that conflict is increasing in all levels.
 Countries continue to build weapons [see Pentagon Will Spend $2 Billion For AI Weapons and Kaist, Hanwa Systems Collaborate To Build AI Weapons], fundamental rights like privacy are being violated, and citizens find it hard to unite over issues thanks to the proliferation of fake news [Deep Fakes Are Worse Than Fake News].